GIS-sys/GeometryWars/README.md

 - use Color instead of all colors in functions to allow for inverse color or transparent colors - TEST FOR ALPHA, ADD INVERSE, REPLACE EVERYWHERE FOR RGB

-- allow to draw rotated and use camera (in gamebuffer methods)
+- allow to draw rotated

+- player funnier movement, camera lag behind player

 - add override everywhere